Can You Get a PhD without a Masters?

 Additionally, a strong letter of recommendation from a respected university lecturer will prove very beneficial.
 This is especially true if the lecturer supervisors his or her own PhD students.
 This is because the lecturer will understand the skills required for an adept research student.

-For more advice on how to apply to a PhD, check out our Application Process Guide.
+For more advice on how to apply to a PhD degree, check out our Application Process Guide.